FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="sendansmsmessage"></a>
 # **SendAnSmsMessage**
-> MessageResult SendAnSmsMessage (string accountId, MessageRequest messageRequest)
+> MessageResult SendAnSmsMessage (MessageRequest messageRequest)

 Send an SMS Message